On the structure of instability in moduli theory: Combinatorial structures in moduli theory

 Which is homeomorphic to $\bigcup \sigma_i$ under the natural map $|F| \to \bR^N$.
 The final claim follows from the fact that $\bP(F) \simeq (|F| - \{0\}) / \bR_{>0}^\times$. \end{proof}

 \begin{ex} Objects of $\op{Fan}$ describe a wider variety of structures than classical fans.
-For instance if $K_1$ and $K_2$ are two simplicial cones which intersect but do not meet along a common face, then $\ray (K_1,K_2)$ will not be equivalent to $\ray (\{\sigma_i\})$ for any classical fan $\Sigma = \{\sigma_i\}$. \end{ex}
+For instance if $K_1$ and $K_2$ are two simplicial cones that intersect but do not meet along a common face, then $\ray (K_1,K_2)$ will not be equivalent to $\ray (\{\sigma_i\})$ for any classical fan $\Sigma = \{\sigma_i\}$. \end{ex}

-\begin{ex} While objects of $\op{Fan}$ are more general than classical fans, the definition is broad enough to include some pathological examples.
-For instance, if $K \subset \bR^3$ is the cone over a circle which is not contained in a linear subspace, then $|\ray (K)|$ consists of the rational rays of $K$ equipped with the discrete topology and is not homeomorphic to $K$.
+\begin{ex} The category $\op{Fan}$ is broad enough to include some pathological examples.
+For instance, if $K \subset \bR^3$ is the cone over a circle that is not contained in a linear subspace, then $|\ray (K)|$ consists of the rational rays of $K$ equipped with the discrete topology and is not homeomorphic to $K$.

 Another example: if $K \subset \bR^2$ is a convex cone generated by two irrational rays, then $|\ray (K)|$ is the interior of that cone along with the origin.
 There are also examples of fans whose geometric realizations are not Hausdorff, such as multiple copies of the standard cone in $\bR^2$ glued to each other along the set of rational rays. \end{ex}